 Therefore, veterans with dependent family members may also apply for additional compensation.

-Employment Services That Cater to Disabled Veterans
+Learn About Employment Services That Cater to Disabled Veterans

 Veterans with disabilities may also benefit from the different programs the VA offers to help them find new employment after returning from service.
 Some of these programs include: